JEDominguezVidal/dnn_voice_command_recognition/README.md

 # dnn_voice_command_recognition

-ROS package that use Deep Learning models to detect voice commands from audio.
+ROS package that uses Deep Learning models to detect voice commands from audio.

 With this ROS package, the detected command is published in a custom message with header (including its time stamp), the command itself and its probability.